petervanderdoes/AVH-Extended-Categories/readme.txt

 == Changelog ==
 = Version 4.0.5-rc.1 =
-* Preparation for new development cycle.
+* To much comment out.

 = Version 4.0.4 =
 * Uncaught error can occur at times.